Syllabus

 in the class to succeed, keep the studio clean.
 The final grade is based on

-a portfolio of fifteen vessles showing good progress in the medium.
+a portfolio of fifteen vessels showing good progress in the medium.
 The portfolio

 pots.
-Attendence is crucial.
+Attendance is crucial.
 A maximum of 3 absences is allowed, with or without

 Materials: